About

 ABOUT GREGORY J. CHAMBERLAIN

-Gregory J. Chamberlain is a lifelong multi-sector serial entrepreneur, mostly in the music business where it intersects with TMT (technology, media & telecom), and IP (intellectual property) & related Brand Management.
+Gregory J. Chamberlain is a serial entrepreneur, mostly in the music business where it intersects with TMT (technology, media & telecom) and EMT (entertainment, media & telecom), music video programming, music business affairs and related IP (intellectual property) management including song publishing, merchandising & licensing rights and domain management & related infringement detection & resolution.

-Greg is the founder of a Jackson Hole, Wyoming, based brain-trust known as Silicon Hole, a cooler version of Silicon Valley and Silicon Beach, because it's gets very cold in Wyoming!
-Silicon Hole is meant to be a philosophically contrarian answer to both Silicon Valley and Silicon Beach, with a focus on advancing new ideas and ventures in TMT (Technology, Media & Telecom), unique approaches to geothermal energy, preventative health care & longevity, smart disruptive low technology, and into many areas of business, civic enhancement and emerging trends in society that the vast majority of people have not heard of, yet.
+He is the founder of the Jackson Hole, Wyoming, based brain-trust known as Silicon Hole.
+If Silicon Valley and Silicon Beach is A440hz, Silicon Hole is more in line with nature's frequency of A432hz!
+With a focus on advancing new ideas and ventures in TMT (Technology, Media & Telecom), Silicon Hole has fingers on the pulse of unique future approaches to geothermal energy, preventative health care & longevity including medical ozone & non-pharma centric longevity platforms, smart disruptive low technology, and into many areas of business, civic enhancement and emerging trends in society that the vast majority of people have not heard of, yet.

-He is the founder of I&RP (Intellectual & Real Property), a East Texas based corporate advisory & filing service that serves owners of large portfolios of intellectual property and real property (real estate, planes, trains, automobiles and physical assets) with a wide variety of administration services.
-Specifically for IP (intellectual property) owners, I&RP advises on and provides real time chain of title & chain of custody logging & documentation systems, engages in constant infringement detection, monitoring and pre-litigation intelligence.
+He is the founder of I&RP (Intellectual & Real Property), a East Texas based corporate advisory & filing service that serves owners of large portfolios of intellectual & virtual property and real property & physical assets, with a wide variety of administration services.
+Specifically for IP owners, I&RP advises on the planning & implementation of real time chain of title & chain of custody logging & documentation systems, and can provide services in maintaining ongoing infringement detection, monitoring, resolutions and/or pre-litigation intelligence.

-Greg is the founder of I&RP offshoot, Royalty Excavation, which serves intellectual property owners including song writers & song publishers, as well as mineral rights investors, in the discovery and subsequent collection of hidden uncollected royalties.
+He is the founder of I&RP offshoot, Royalty Excavation, which serves intellectual property owners and mineral rights investors in discovering hidden uncollected royalties.

 LIFE OF GREGORY J. CHAMBERLAIN

-Starting in the late 1980's Greg operated a independent record label called Groove Music that released compilations, and a small song publishing unit known as Groove Songs.
+Starting in the late 1980's, Greg operated a independent record label called Groove Music that released compilations cassettes, along with a small song publishing imprint known as Groove Songs.
 In 2015 he sold the branding rights including GrooveMusic.Com and GrooveSongs.Com (and a large portfolio of related IP) to Microsoft when they launched Microsoft's "Groove Music", which was Microsoft's answer to Apple's iTunes.

 Before MTV was in business, Greg was busy shooting videos of emerging bands on primitive equipment by today's standards.

-During a period when began living in Hancock Park in Los Angeles, he was promoting a local rock band known as The Apostles (which later morphed into the Grammy Award winning band known as Train).
+During a period when began living in Hancock Park in Los Angeles, he was promoting a local rock band known as The Apostles (whose players who later morphed into the Grammy Award winning band known as Train).
 He booked The Apostles as first ever act to play at the grand opening of the Hollywood location for the legendary China Club that was originally started in New York.
 On that fateful night, Greg organized the filming of the show and the owners of the club were impressed with the set up and asked if he would be willing to be the official videographer of the China Club Pro Jams going into future.
-Greg subsequently became the official video of those jams from 1988 until 1999/2000.
-Greg owns the archives of those jams which consisted of the world's most legendary session musicians and major stars who would drop in for impromptu jams once a week, in front of audiences consisting of Hollywood icons and studio heads.
-The archives consists of hundreds of hours of unrehearsed jam session footage, filmed by Greg, of China Club regulars and random drop-ins including Jeffrey "Skunk" Baxter, Rick James, John Entwistle, Herbie Hancock, Billy Preston, Sam Kinison, Tower of Power Horns, Lee Thornberg, Billy Idol, Dr. John, keyboardist/Hammond B3 player Mike Finnigan, Skip Van Winkle, Cars guitarist Elliott Easton, guitarist Miles Joseph, Lindsey Buckingham, Temptations vocalist Ali Woodson, Ellis Hall, Chaka Khan, bassist Gerald Johnson, drummer Steve Ferone, guitarist Al Di Meola, Bruce Springsteen, Sting, Stevie Ray Vaughn, Terry DeRouen, Scotty Page, Kelly Moneymaker, Robbyn Kirmsse, Shae Chambers, John Mayall & Willie Dixon, Slash, Howard Hewitt, Kal David, Johnny Rivers and many many more.
+Greg subsequently became the official video of those jams from 1988 until 1999/2000 in LA, Hollywood and the former Beverly Hills' Tatou nightclub on Beverly, as well as a few stints in New York's China Club.
+Greg owns the archives of those jams which consisted of the world's most legendary session musicians and major stars who would drop in for impromptu jams once a week, in front of audiences consisting of Hollywood & international icons and studio heads.
+The archives consists of hundreds of hours of unrehearsed jam session footage of China Club regulars and random drop-ins including Jeffrey "Skunk" Baxter, Rick James, John Entwistle, Herbie Hancock, Billy Preston, Sam Kinison, Tower of Power Horns, Lee Thornberg, Billy Idol, Dr. John, keyboardist/Hammond B3 player Mike Finnigan, Skip Van Winkle, Cars guitarist Elliott Easton, guitarist Miles Joseph, Lindsey Buckingham, Temptations vocalist Ali Woodson, Ellis Hall, Chaka Khan, bassist Gerald Johnson, drummer Steve Ferone, guitarist Al Di Meola, Bruce Springsteen, Sting, Stevie Ray Vaughn, Terry DeRouen, Scotty Page, Kelly Moneymaker, Robbyn Kirmsse, Shae Chambers, John Mayall & Willie Dixon, Slash, Howard Hewitt, Kal David, Johnny Rivers and many many more.

 In the early 1990's, Greg used his computer skills to help director Steve Silver organize the pre-production story boards, and assisted in the making of the Van Halen music video for their song titled Dreams, which was shot on 35mm film at the Whiskey a Go Go.
-That experience helped open doors on multiple levels.
+That experience was not only educational, but helped open doors on multiple levels.

 Photo: Sammy Hagar, Greg Chamberlain and Eddie Van Halen